 (3) AI iter 14 Venta Silurum; RC Ventaslurun

 Name origin: Venta was described by R&S (pp 262-5) as “a well-known problem”.
-It is often translated as ‘market’ under influence from French vente ‘sale’, but the solution may lie in all the tribes across Europe with names similar to Veneti.
+It is often translated as ‘market’ under influence from French vente ‘sale’, but a better solution may lie in all the tribes across Europe with names similar to Veneti.
 Loicq (2003) listed 18 or so of them and Weiss (2014) added more.
 The Veneti were not a single tribe of epic migrators, and attempts to translate their name as ‘conquerors’ (based on a PIE root that led in English to wound) are not convincing.
 A better translation is ‘our people, our friends’, which many separate groups of people might have used to describe themselves.
 The most likely root is PIE *wen- ‘to desire, to strive for’, which led to many words referring to friendship, work, and ownership of land, and to names such as Venus and Edwin.
-It follows that a plausible translation for Venta is simply ‘home place’.
+Delamarre (2017:111-113) followed Koch (1992) in arguing that Venta meant ‘killing place’, either a slaughterhouse for food animals or a religious sacrifice site – not convincing.
+Either way, Venta was some kind of tribal gathering place.

-Notes: Obvious parallels include Bannaventa , Beneventum in Italy, and modern Gwent.
+Notes: Obvious parallels include Bannaventa, Beneventum in Italy, and modern Gwent.
 The Historia Brittonum, written in Wales in the AD 800s, mentions cair guintguic, which is usually taken to be Winchester, with its second part being like wic, used at that time for a trading place, typically situated on the waterside outside a city.
+A possible parallel in Scotland is Fintry, suggested by Boyle (1981)